Using Command Prompt as admin frequently? You can make things easier and always open the command prompt as an administrator. Here is how.

 On Windows, you can do most things without ever opening a Command Prompt or PowerShell window.
 However, from time to time, you have to run Command Prompt to get the job done.
-Things like installing FFmpeg, download HLS videos, to split MP3 files, etc., need you to use Command Prompt.
+Things like installing FFmpeg, download HLS videos, splitting MP3 files, etc., need you to use Command Prompt.

+Ctrl + Shift + Enter shortcut if you are good with Windows keyboard shortcuts.
 This is good enough for the most part.
-However, if you are finding yourself opening the Command Prompt as admin frequently then wouldn’t it be awesome if you can remove the additional step and always open Command Prompt as admin directly.
+However, if you find yourself opening the Command Prompt as admin frequently, wouldn’t it be awesome to remove the additional step and always open Command Prompt as admin directly.

-Let me show you how to open Command Prompt as admin every single time on Windows 10.
+Let me show you how to open Command Prompt as admin every single time in Windows 10.
 The below method works on Windows 7 and 8 too.

 Always Open Command Prompt as Admin